Skip to content

 Workers who take time off from work due to significant life events are also entitled to additional benefits under the EI program.

-These events may include illness, pregnancy, caring for a child or an ill or injured person, or caring for a family member who is gravely sick and facing death.
+These events may include illness, pregnancy, caring for a child or an ill or injured person, or caring for a family member who is gravely ill and facing death.

 However, only those who have paid premiums in the previous years and meet eligibility and entitlement requirements are eligible for EI compensation.

-In addition, self-employed workers are also eligible to enrol in EI and get specific benefits.
+In addition, self-employed workers are also eligible to enroll in EI and get specific benefits.

 In this article, you can learn about the following: